Gratitude, Platitudes, and Spiritual Journeys

 By Amy Willis

-In this week’s unusual episode, EconTalk host Russ Roberts welcomed author and journalist Michael Pollan to talk about his new book, How to Change Your Mind, dealing with the (new) science of psychedelic experiences.
+In this unusual episode, EconTalk host Russ Roberts welcomed author and journalist Michael Pollan to talk about his book, How to Change Your Mind, dealing with the (new) science of psychedelic experiences.
 The conversation begins with a look back at the history, the earlier science, and the subsequent descent into counterculture associated with psychedelics.
 Pollan recounts his own experiences with “guided journeys” along the way, and both Pollan and Roberts reflect on matters of the ego, love, gratitude, and vulnerability.

 1- How has the cultural perception of psychedelics changed over time?
 How have psychedelics come into vogue again in scientific trials, and how has the involvement of the FDA changed?
 How is the market (or perhaps, markets) for psychedelics poised to react in light of these changes?